LeadersPrivate: Leïla Chaibi

 What do our readers think?

-We had comments sent in from Julia, João, and Chris on homelessness and housing in Europe.
+We had a comments sent in by Sophie and Patricia calling for measures to support better quality jobs.
 To get a response, we put them to Leïla Chaibi, a French MEP who is Vice-Chair of the Committee on Employment and Social Affairs and sits with The Left group in the European Parliament.
 You can see her responses in the video at the top of this post.

-Can we learn from our Scandinavian neighbours and decrease homelessness across Europe by employing the Housing First model?
-Could we someday be able to eradicate homelessness altogether?
+Do freelance workers need better access to social protection?
 Let us know your thoughts and comments in the form below and we’ll take them to policymakers and experts for their reactions!